Archit327/AZ900-/Defender for cloud.md

 Defender for cloud really is something that we call a synapse solution.

-And cnap is a terme that was defined by Gartner and just stands for Cloud Native Application Protection Platform
+And cnap is a term that was defined by Gartner and just stands for Cloud Native Application Protection Platform

 Cloud security posture management